 If your goal is to access your DVR over the Internet so that you can view our security cameras remotely, you also need to setup port forwarding.
 Please refer to this article to learn how to setup port forwarding on a CCTV DVR.

-This the remote camera view on iPhone using the iDVR-PRO viewer app.
+Here is a screenshot of a remote security camera view from iPhone.
 Users can also access their DVR remotely to view their cameras from Android, Windows and Mac computers.
-You can learn about all of the remote camera viewing apps and software for iDVR-PRO CCTV DVRs here.
+You can learn about all of the remote camera viewing apps and software CCTV DVRs and NVRs here.

 Here is a complete text transcription of the above video.